 I was impressed by Alicia’s story, who made $1,100 the first month after she completed Caitlin’s proofreading course.
 The impressive part is that she earned this money while still working full-time at her retail banking job!

-She didn’t have a degree in English or writing (her degree was in accounting).
+She didn’t have a bachelor’s degree in English or journalism (her degree was in accounting).
 She used her daily commute to proofread and earn extra money.

 Ready to begin your proofreading career?
 Start by accessing Caitlin’s FREE Workshop here.